 Too much chicken on your hands

-Christmas is nothing if a time for traditions.
-Every family has their own, and every year everyone knows what to expect.
-The Wills family tradition revolves around a year-long hoarding of instant lottery tickets, which my mother divvies up and dishes out to us all on Christmas morning.
+As far as Christmas traditions go, our family has a peculiar one.
+From the beginning of the new year, my mother begins a year-long hoarding process of instant lottery tickets.
+Come Christmas morning, mum divvies them up and dishes them out to us all.
 For the next few hours, we sit around the dining table scratching our stash of tickets competing with each other to win the most money.
 The stakes are high as we’ll talk about this all day long sharing anecdotes from previous years.

 Too Much Chicken On Your Hands is an hour-long fly-on-the-wall look at my family’s typical Christmas.
 Typically, we sit around the table enjoying our traditional Christmas breakfast tucking into barbecued chicken wings marinated in soy, garlic and ginger, and washed down with Miranda Spumante topped-up with (reconstituted) orange juice.
 Delicious!

 This year’s breakfast begins with my father answering a telephone call, one that turned out to be a wrong number.
 He wished the woman on the other end a merry Christmas, hung-up and everyone laughed turning back to the task at hand.
 A Reader’s Digest compilation played in the background, and somehow the first track was perfect, Racey’s Lay your love on me, and many of us know how that one goes.